IBM/event-automation/_tutorials/ea-guided-tutorial-1.md

     [![screenshot]({{ 'images' | relative_url }}/ea-tutorials/tutorial-1-11.png "copy schema from the catalog"){: class="tutorial-screenshot" }]({{ 'images' | relative_url }}/ea-tutorials/tutorial-1-11.png "copy schema from the catalog")

-    Click the Copy button in the Schema tab to copy the schema to the clipboard.
+    Click the Copy button for the schema to copy it to the clipboard.

     You need to give {{ site.data.reuse.ep_name }} a description of the events available from the topic.
-The information in the schema will enable {{ site.data.reuse.ep_name }} to give guidance for creating event processing nodes.
+The schema will enable {{ site.data.reuse.ep_name }} to give guidance for creating event processing nodes.

 1. In {{site.data.reuse.ep_name}}, click the "Upload a schema or sample message" button.

     [![screenshot]({{ 'images' | relative_url }}/ea-tutorials/tutorial-1-12-i.png "paste schema into the event source"){: class="tutorial-screenshot" }]({{ 'images' | relative_url }}/ea-tutorials/tutorial-1-12-i.png "paste schema into the event source")

-1. Paste the schema into the event source config in the **Topic schema** tab.
+1. Paste the schema into the event source config in the **Avro** tab.

     [![screenshot]({{ 'images' | relative_url }}/ea-tutorials/tutorial-1-12.png "paste schema into the event source"){: class="tutorial-screenshot" }]({{ 'images' | relative_url }}/ea-tutorials/tutorial-1-12.png "paste schema into the event source")